- How we protect you

 Two Factor Authentication

-- You need a Two Factor Authentication to add or edit a payee on 365 online
+• You need Two Factor Authentication to add or change a payee on 365 online.

-- We’ll text a code to your registered mobile phone, or send via post if you prefer
+• We’ll send a code to your registered mobile phone or send it by post if you prefer.

 Protecting your business with Bank of Ireland Approve

-- Approve generates unique, one-off Secure Codes you can use to log on to Business On Line and authorise payments and payees
+• Approve creates unique, one-time Secure Codes for logging into Business On Line and authorising payments and payees.

 Approve offers the following security benefits:

-- You need a PIN to generate Secure Code.
-A unique Secure Code is generated per transaction and expires when used, or after 60 seconds
+• You need a PIN to generate Secure Code.
+Each code is used only once and expires once used after 60 seconds.

-- Approve only works on your registered device, along with your corresponding Business On Line User ID
+• Approve only works on your registered device, with your own Business On Line User ID

-- The Business On Line Administrator can lock a User’s profile (for example, if the User go on holidays, etc.)
+• The Business On Line Administrator can lock a User’s profile if needed (for example, if the User go on holidays, etc.)

 Read more about Approve here